Sprinkled7/gitwt/INSTALLATION.md

-# Installation Guide - Running go-parallel Globally
+# Installation Guide - Running gitwt Globally

-This guide shows you how to install and run the `go-parallel` CLI tool globally on your local machine.
+This guide shows you how to install and run the `gitwt` CLI tool globally on your local machine.

 ## Prerequisites